 “Sometimes an unexpected event can throw your life and your finances off balance.”
 This is the opening sentence you’ll see if you visit Balance Credit “about us” page on their official website.
-This Ohio company gained lots of popularity by offering personal loans to people who need it, by skipping the regular eligibility aspects required to obtain a personal loan – such as a good credit score – and offering personal loans to everyone in need.
+This Ohio gained lots of popularity by offering personal loans to people who need it, by skipping the regular eligibility aspects required to obtain a personal loan – such as a good credit score – and offering personal loans to everyone in need.

-Balance Credit show themselves to the world as the company that’s there to help when you are in financial trouble, your credit score is not good enough to go to your bank, or when you have an emergency and need the money approved as soon as possible.
+Balance Credit show themselves to the world as the that’s there to help when you are in financial trouble, your credit score is not good enough to go to your bank, or when you have an emergency and need the money approved as soon as possible.

 This sounds awesome, doesn’t it?
 However, Balance Credit does not have quite an outstanding reputation among its customers.
 What is more, it mostly has bad reviews and an average of two stars on popular review sites.